celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 celocli releasegold:authorize --contract $CELO_VALIDATOR_RG_ADDRESS --role attestation --signature 0x$CELO_ATTESTATION_SIGNER_SIGNATURE --signer $CELO_ATTESTATION_SIGNER_ADDRESS
 ```

 You can now run the node for the attestation service in the background.
-In the below command remember to specify the password you used during the creation of the `CELO_ATTESTATION_SIGNER_ADDRESS` account:
+In the below command remember to specify the password you used during the creation of the `CELO_ATTESTATION_SIGNER_ADDRESS`:

 ```bash
 # On the Attestation machine